eddiezane/Creative-Writing-Final/source/_posts/2013-05-09-using-not-with-if-statements.markdown

 ---
 layout: post
-title: "Using Not With If Statements"
+title: "Using 'Not' With If Statements"
 date: 2013-05-09 13:37
 comments: true
 categories: